 A hair transplant consists of taking hair follicles from a full part of your scalp, and moving it towards thinning parts of your hair.
 The process involves injecting anesthesia to numb your head, then harvesting healthy hair follicles to implant into the balding spots.
 This is usually done to provide a fuller appearance at the top of the head or at the front of a receding hairline.

 Hair transplants are often performed on men.
 However, it’s also a good alternative for women with thinning hair, or for anyone who has lost hair due to a scalp injury.
 That being said, a hair transplant isn’t a viable solution for everyone.
 Specifically, it won’t work for people who don’t have enough healthy hair follicles or those who have scalp scars after surgery.

 FUE Hair Transplant Risks

-When performed by an experienced specialist, hair transplants — including FUE — are completely safe.
-Yet, you should always talk to your specialist about your appropriateness for the procedure before making any decisions.
-Some of the complications may include:
+FUE hair transplants are safe.
+Yet, you should always talk to your specialist about whether the procedure is a good option for you.
+Depending on the circumstances, some complications may include:

 - Nausea and vomiting from pain medication

 - Bleeding (less than 5%)

 - A temporary headache